oceanprotocol/docs/predictoor/pdr-earn.md

 Typical steps as a Predictoor:
 1. **Play with predictoor.ai.** Go to [predictoor.ai](https://predictoor.ai) to build intuition: observe the free feed, perhaps buy a few feeds, and watch them change over time.
-1. **Do Challenge DF: one-off predictions.** Then, practice making accurate AI/ML based predictions via Challenge Data Farming.
+1. **Do Challenge DF: one-off predictions.** Then, practice making accurate AI/ML based predictions via [Challenge Data Farming](https://df.oceandao.org/challenge-df).
 Submissions are due Wednesdays at midnight, for ETH price predictions 5 min, 10 min, …, 60 min ahead.
 Every week, 5000 OCEAN prize money is distributed to the three lowest-error submissions.
-1. **Run a predictoor bot: continuous predictions.** Follow the steps in the Predictoor README.
+1. **Run a predictoor bot: continuous predictions.** Follow the steps in the [Run a Predictoor Bot README](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/predictoor.md).
 You’ll start by deploying a bot locally that submits a random prediction every 5 minutes.
 Then you’ll add AI/ML model predictions.
 Then you’ll do it on a remote testnet staking fake OCEAN.
 Finally, you’ll do it on mainnet staking real OCEAN.
 1. **Optimize the bot.** Improve model prediction accuracy via more data and better algorithms.
 Extend to predict >1 prediction feeds (Predictoor has many).
 Wash, rinse, repeat.

 The actions as a predictoor give the following ways to earn: